 To maintain the ability to treat patients while protecting the facility from unfolding threats, trauma center leaders must:

 Lock down immediately.
 As soon as the trauma center receives notification of an MCI, it must go into immediate lockdown.
 Develop a plan for securing every door within 5 minutes, with entry restricted to essential persons (physicians, nurses, etc.) and incident survivors.
-Authority for ordering a lockdown must reside with staff on duty, not with hospital executives who may be unreachable.
+Authority for ordering a lockdown must reside with staff on duty — for instance, the most senior ED physician on site — not with hospital executives who may be unreachable.

 Establish a perimeter of control.
 To the extent possible, the trauma center should also be able to establish a secure perimeter extending at least two blocks in every direction.
 Security staff should use hospital or personal vehicles to block non-essential entryways.
 (This may require help from personnel in other areas such as engineering, maintenance and housekeeping.)
 These staff should stand guard at blocked entryways, wearing reflective vests clearly marked “Security”.
 As with lockdown authority, the ability to order perimeter control should not require bureaucratic approval.